Heading into work

 Transitioning from education to the world of work can be a difficult and daunting task if you are autistic.

-According to The National Autistic Society, only 16% of autistic people are in full-time employment, and this figure has remained the same for the last ten years.
+According to The National Autistic Society, only 22% of autistic people are in employment.
 Many people on the autistic spectrum possess an impressive skill set and can even match or outshine the average graduate.

 People with conditions such as Asperger’s syndrome, can be very skilled and extremely employable when the right support, training and level of understanding is provided by an employer.
 However, many people still report struggling to get beyond the interview stage.
 They can experience social difficulties at the best of times, meaning a pressured situation such as an interview can heighten stress levels, resulting in a number of issues like extreme anxiety, shyness and an inability to communicate effectively or even at all.